Professional Pyrotechnic Operator/Fireworks Crew Training "Niagra Falls" Fireworks Waterfall Effect

-What are the steps on setting up the Waterfall effect?
+What are the steps on setting up a Waterfall Effect?

 A fireworks waterfall takes a few more steps to setup than your basic aerial shell.
 There are some steps which are the same no matter what type of waterfall effect you have, and some steps which are dependent on the method in which the falls must be hung.
 Each step will be listed, then explained in detail below.